 Summer Squash Quesadillas

-serves 2, easily doubled
+serves 2, easily doubled4 flour tortillas

 2 small or 1 large summer squash, sliced into coins